Interview: God Of High School English Dub Voice Actors

 Taylor: If there is one thing to say about Mira, it’s that she is always herself.
 I would love people to take away the importance of being true to who you are, challenging yourself to be your best, and being open to new opportunities and the fun and friendship that they may bring.

 Thanks to Crunchyroll for connecting us with the cast of The God of High School English dub.
 The dub debuts today at 11 am on Crunchyroll.
-You can also keep up with our weekly reviews of the show right here on Comic Years
+You can also keep up with our weekly review of God of High School (the last one was for episode seven) right here on Comic Years

 Featured Image Credit: Crunchyroll